The 3 Major Causes of a High Turnover Rate

 How do you make sure this doesn’t happen in your business?
 It all starts with writing a great job description.
 The job title should not only be attractive to job seekers but clear about what the job is all about.
 The description itself should have three parts: A comprehensive description, clear job requirements, and an overview of your company history, mission, and values.

 Not Hiring for Soft Skills

 What soft skills should you look for when hiring long-term workers?
-They should be team players as almost every type of blue collar job requires working with others.
+They should be team players as almost every type of blue-collar job requires working with others.
 Being able to problem solve and take care of any issues that happen on a construction site is a great skill for any worker to have (even a general laborer).
-Good communication and the ability to see a construction project as a whole are two additional great soft skills your staff should have.
+Good communication and the ability to see a construction project as a whole are two other great soft skills your staff should have.